mikemadison13/Drupal-GovCon-2017/docroot/modules/contrib/linkicon/README.md

 If using Views Fields under **Format**, be sure to check **Use field template** under **Style settings**, otherwise empty result.

-## FontAwesome 5+:
+## FONTAWESOME 5+:
 [Upgrading from v4](https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4)

-Basically to make FontAwesome 5+ and SVG with JS work with Linkicon:
+Basically to make FontAwesome 5+ and `SVG with JS` work with Linkicon:

 1. Empty the CSS library import `/admin/config/user-interface/linkicon`, since it is all about JS.
-Unless Webfonts with CSS is preferred.
+Unless `Webfonts with CSS` is preferred.
-2. A new option is added to add additional classes via UI, be sure to fill it out with: `fab far fas` alike, while keeping the old fa intact for the Icon prefix class option.
+2. A new option `Additional icon classes` is added, be sure to fill it out with:
+   `fab far fas` alike, while keeping the old `fa` intact for the `Icon prefix` class option.

+## FAQ
+Q: Is it required to install fontawesome.module to have fontawesome icons work?
+A: No, unless you want extra features.
+Simply import the icons into your theme or import via this module config at `/admin/config/user-interface/linkicon`.

 ## MAINTAINERS
 * [Gaus Surahman](https://drupal.org/user/159062)
 * [Contributors](https://www.drupal.org/node/2208459/committers)
 * The CHANGELOG.txt for more helpful souls with suggestions, and bug reports.